WestDRI/rcmodules22/content/3_parallel_julia.md

 multi-threaded and multi-process parallelism, both natively and via a number of external packages.
 It also supports memory arrays distributed across multiple processes either on the same or different nodes.
 In this hands-on workshop, we will start with a quick review of Julia's multi-threading features but will focus primarily on Distributed standard library and its large array of tools.
-We will demo parallelization using three problems: a slowly converging series, a Julia set, and an N-body solver.
+We will demo parallelization using two problems: a slowly converging series and a Julia set.
 We will run examples on a multi-core laptop and an HPC cluster.

 **Instructors**: Alex Razoumov (SFU) & Marie-Hélène Burle (SFU)